application traffic steering

 Highlights: Application Traffic Steering

-Application traffic steering, traffic management, or load balancing intelligently distributes network traffic to multiple servers or resources to enhance efficiency and availability.
+B: ) Application traffic steering, traffic management, or load balancing intelligently distributes network traffic to multiple servers or resources to enhance efficiency and availability.
 By dynamically redirecting traffic based on predefined rules or algorithms, organizations can ensure seamless user experiences and prevent the overloading of specific servers.
 A network engineer manipulates your network to suit your traffic.
-Using your best guess, you order circuits and networking devices (routers, switches, etc.) based on how traffic will flow across your network.
-Due to the lead time involved with installing new circuits or equipment, network engineering usually takes place over a long period (weeks/months/years).

 High Availability: Application traffic steering allows organizations to achieve high availability by intelligently routing traffic away from overloaded or malfunctioning servers.
-Organizations can minimize downtime and ensure uninterrupted application access by seamlessly redirecting traffic to healthy servers.
+By seamlessly redirecting traffic to healthy servers, organizations can minimize downtime and ensure uninterrupted application access.

 Techniques for Application Traffic Steering